ENGR 100. Introduction to Engineering. 1 Credit.

 The course introduces fundamental electrical engineering concepts, such as passive and active components (resistor, capacitor, inductor, operational amplifier, digital gates), circuit analysis (Ohm's Law, KCL, KVL, phasors), energy, power and three-phase systems.
 The course includes laboratory experiments and computer simulations.
-Prerequisite: MATH 165; not open to Electrial Engineering majors.
-F,S.
+Prerequisite: CEM major (except for EE) or permission of instructor; MATH 165.
+F,S,SS.

 ENGR 301.
 Technology and Innovation Case Studies.
 3 Credits.